danjamesyee/Blox/README.md

 # Blox

-#### Blox is a music production application that allows people with no musical background or experience to create music.
+#### Blox is a music production application and community that allows people with no musical background or experience to create music and share it with the world.

 ![homepage](https://raw.githubusercontent.com/danjamesyee/MERNblocks/master/homepage.png)